 Variations and Add-Ons

-Fruits – You can replace frozen strawberries with frozen mangoes, raspberries, pineapple, green apple, or peach chunks.
+Fruits – You can replace frozen strawberries with frozen mangoes, raspberries, pineapple, green apples, or peach chunks.

 You can also add a large frozen banana to make the smoothie creamier.

-Greens – Add greens such as baby spinach, kale, arugula, or beet greens.
+Greens – Add greens such as baby spinach, kale, arugula, swiss chard, or beet greens.

-Protein – Add a scoop of your favorite protein powder if you are making it for your pre or post-workout drink for extra protein.
+Protein – Add a scoop of your favorite protein powder or whey protein if you are making it for your pre or post-workout drink for extra protein.
+You can also add nut butter like almond butter, peanut butter, etc.

 Seeds – Add in some seeds such as flax seeds, chia seeds, or hemp seeds to up its nutrient game.